anton-mel/anton-mel/README.md

-Hi, I am a rising senior at Yale University from Ukraine, studying Electrical Engineering and Computer Science.
-Currently, I am conducting research at the Efficient Computing Lab.
+Hi, I am a rising senior at Yale University, studying Electrical Engineering and Computer Science.
+I grew up chasing grasshoppers in a small farming village in Ukraine.
+Currently, I conduct research at the Efficient Computing Lab.
+I spend a lot of time studying Japanese language and history.
 Talk to me on Element: https://matrix.to/#/@an.tony:matrix.org.

 <img src="https://komarev.com/ghpvc/?username=anton-mel&style=flat-square&color=blue" alt=""/></img>